 The female recipient of the Berger Award this year is Brooklyn Carpenter from Lawrenceburg, Kentucky.
-Carpenter was a double-major in biology and chemistry while completing a minor in missions and ministry.
-She was an member of two honor societies, two Campus Ministries leadership teams, and worked as a teaching assistant in the Department of Chemistry.
+Carpenter was a double major in biology and chemistry while completing a minor in missions and ministry.
+She was a member of two honor societies, and two Campus Ministries leadership teams, and worked as a teaching assistant in the Department of Chemistry.

 This year’s male Berger Award recipient was Joseph “Tyler” Pendleton from Spring City, Tennessee.
 Tyler served as a resident hall assistant and a teaching assistant in the Department of Biology.
 He was an accomplished member of the football team, winning NAIA All-American Honorable Mention, CoSIDA Academic All-American, and Mid-South Conference Defensive Player of the Year, among other honors.

 The Algernon Sydney Sullivan and Mary Mildred Sullivan Awards honor a male and female student who have made significant contributions to University life while demonstrating outstanding spiritual values.